 Exposure to the sun and UV rays encourages moles to turn into cancerous lesions: 50 to 70% of skin cancers are actually linked to overexposure to the sun and UVB and UVA rays1.

 To offer very high sun protection against UVA and UVB rays, La Roche-Posay formulated the Anthelios range of high-tolerance sunscreens that provide comfort and protection for the most sensitive skin types.
-A major player in photo-protection, it has unparalleled clinical documentation at its disposal with details of 21 studies, 19 of which were carried out in vivo on diseases caused by sun exposure.
-Anthelios is recommended by 25,000 dermatologists worldwide.

 And one for your children?